isabella232/pmp-support-site/docs/developers/050_best_practices.md

 ## Embedded Media

-Sometimes it is not possible to provide urls to the actual media files.
+Sometimes it is not possible to provide URLs to the actual media file.

-In that case, the producer can provide the html code to be used to embed a player for the media in a web page, or a link to a page to view/hear the media (e.g. a YouTube URL).
+In that case, the producer can provide HTML code to embed a player for the media in a web page, or a link to a page to access the media file (e.g. a YouTube URL).

-A best practice for how to share embeds has not been established.

-[Current suggestions](https://discuss.pmp.io/t/best-way-to-handle-embeddable-media/96) include use of oembed type links, a new attribute on the video doc, or using the `contentencoded` attribute for the html to embed.
+A best practice for how to share embedded media has not yet been established, but please reference these [current suggestions](https://discuss.pmp.io/t/best-way-to-handle-embeddable-media/96), which include the use of oembed type links, setting a new attribute on the video doc, or using the `contentencoded` attribute for the HTML to embed.